LeopardCheetah/ate-for-tea-docs/Docs/Subsystem_Outline.md

 [^1]: The periodic function is set to run every 20ms, so any real function check or whatever put there for any subsystem is likely going to continue indefinitely once the subsystem is made.
 Usually, the motors/whatevers in subsystems are controlled by Commands (e.g. `SpinOuttake.java`) so generally no real actionable code is written in periodic.
 [^2]: This code isn't validated.
 Might be incorrect syntactically but it gets the idea across.
-[^3]: File does not currently exist but will be made to explain how this encapsulation idea works and how subsystems/commands are supposed to interact.
-[^4]: Of course, we could always make all the methods do the heavy lifting; for example, what if we made a command called `MoveToPosition` that did a PID loop on our arm angle and motor speed until it reached the desired angle?
+[^3]: Of course, we could always make all the methods do the heavy lifting; for example, what if we made a command called `MoveToPosition` that did a PID loop on our arm angle and motor speed until it reached the desired angle?
 While in theory this would work and be efficient, in practice, we relegate that task to a command and subsystems should instead have minimal interfacing and functionality.
-See [Code Structure](Code_Structure.md) for more details (if I remember to write this doc).
+See [Code Architecture](Code_Architecture.md) for more details.